 Hobby Exemption.
 To fly a drone without registering it requires that it be flown strictly for hobby or recreational use.
-(Public Law 112-95 section 336. and 14 CFR § 101.41) The FAA has applied model aircraft guidelines to drones, which they classify as "unmanned aircraft systems" (Interpretation of Special Rule for Model Aircraft), also known as "unmanned aerial vehicles" (UAVs).
-A board member using a drone to inspect and film the HOA's roofing company would likely be deemed a "business" purpose, not recreational.
+(Public Law 112-95 section 336, and 14 CFR § 101.41) The FAA has applied model aircraft guidelines to drones, which they classify as "unmanned aircraft systems" (Interpretation of Special Rule for Model Aircraft), also known as "unmanned aerial vehicles" (UAVs).
+A board member using a drone to inspect and film the HOA's roofing company would likely be deemed to have a "business" purpose, not a recreational one.

 Business Purposes.
 FAA policy specifically excludes the use of unmanned aircraft systems for business purposes.
 (72 FR at 6690.)
-Business purposes are not limited to for-profit companies but would apply to non-profit associations as well.
-I know it seems silly, but that means a board member flying his drone to document roof work for the association should apply for an exemption.
+Business purposes are not limited to for-profit companies but also apply to non-profit associations.
+I know it seems silly, but that means a board member flying his drone to document the association's roof work should apply for an exemption.

 Privacy & Noise.
-The National Park Service has banned drones from many of their parks because of their noise, safety concerns and privacy issues (since most carry cameras).
-Associations can limit drones or ban them altogether for the same reasons.
-If the drone is equipped with a camera, it may violate Civil Code § 1708.8(a) which provides: "A person is liable for physical invasion of privacy when the person knowingly enters onto the land or into the airspace above the land of another person without permission or otherwise commits a trespass in order to capture any type of visual image, sound recording, or other physical impression of the plaintiff engaging in a private, personal, or familial activity and the invasion occurs in a manner that is offensive to a reasonable person."
+The National Park Service has banned drones from many of its parks due to noise, safety concerns, and privacy concerns (since most carry cameras).
+Associations can limit or ban drones for the same reasons.
+If the drone is equipped with a camera, it may violate Civil Code § 1708.8(a) which provides: "A person is liable for physical invasion of privacy when the person knowingly enters onto the land or into the airspace above the land of another person without permission or otherwise commits a trespass to capture any type of visual image, sound recording, or other physical impression of the plaintiff engaging in a private, personal, or familial activity and the invasion occurs in a manner that is offensive to a reasonable person."

 Restricting Drones.
 Associations can impose restrictions on hobby and recreational drones by amending CC&Rs or through a rule change.
 Adopting a rule is much easier than amending the CC&Rs since the board can do it after a 28-day notice period.
 However, a CC&R amendment is easier to enforce if an HOA needs to go to court.